Astroloba rubriflora (L.Bolus) Gideon F.Sm. & J.C.Manning

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 In cultivation, Astrolobas are at their best when provided with some protection from full sun.
-In a semi-shade environment, with extremely well-drained soil and gentle conditions, Astrolobas can become remarkably beautiful and ornate.
+However, in a semi-shade environment, Astrolobas can become remarkably beautiful and ornate with extremely well-drained soil and gentle conditions.

 - Back to genus Astroloba